Best IFR ground school online. 6 instrument rating courses compared.

 The FLY8MA IFR ground school is an excellent resource for learning about real-instrument flying.
 The course is designed like a journey.

-A student learns through the course and embarks on a journey starting from Florida.
+A student learns through the course and begins a journey from Florida.
 As the student acquires instrument flying knowledge, they also learn how to apply it in a practical setting.

 The course starts from Venice airport, Florida, and gradually progresses to end on the west coast of America.